crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/metasploit-cheat-sheet-for-penetration-testing-pt.md

 This Metasploit Framework cheat sheet covers the essential commands and workflows for comprehensive penetration testing, from initial reconnaissance to post-exploitation and persistence.

-## Metasploit Framework Cheat Sheet for Penetration Testing

 ### Installation & Setup

-**Installing and configuring the open-source Metasploit Framework across different platforms**
+Installing and configuring the open-source Metasploit Framework across different platforms.

 bash